JeremyTechDev/JeremyTechDev/README.md

 </div>

-Self-taught Full-Stack Software Engineer with about 3 years or experience.
+Senior Full-Stack Software Engineer with 4 years or experience.

-I most active on my Twitter account at [@JeremyTechDev](https://twitter.com/JeremyTechDev) so feel free to go check my profile and what I do there.
+I most active on my Twitter account at [@JeremyMunozHub](https://twitter.com/JeremyMunozHub) so feel free to go check my profile and what I do there.

-If you wanna know more about me, you can also check my [portfolio](https://askjere.com).
 I am always happy to help of simple open a conversation.
-You can contact me on [LinkedIn](https://www.linkedin.com/in/askjere/) or just send a DM over Twitter.
+You can contact me on [LinkedIn]([https://www.linkedin.com/in/askjere/](https://www.linkedin.com/in/jeremytechdev/)) or just send a DM over Twitter.

 ### Development Toolkit 👨‍💻
 <center>